-Our Nigerian Dwarf goats are registered with the ADGA, some dual registered with AGS.
+Our Nigerian Dwarf goats are all registered with the ADGA, some dual registered with AGS.
 They are very friendly, love attention and expect TLC as well as plenty of scratches!
-The entire herd was last tested in October 2019 for CAE & Johne's with all negative results.
-None have shown signs of abscesses.
-Every day, the herd has access to free choice loose mineral, powdered kelp, baking soda & during select times of the year, a mineral lick tub.
+The entire herd was last tested in December 2020 for CAE, CL & Johne's with all negative results by UBRL, an accredited laboratory.
+Every day, the herd has access to free choice loose mineral, baking soda and sometimes powdered Kelp.
 When we feed grain, we give them a goat starter for the higher protein content as well as the added ammonium chloride for urinary health & our milking does get a specialized lactating grain.
-Our goats also receive a mix of meadow grass hay as well as alfalfa hay.
+Our goats also receive orchard blend grass hay as well as alfalfa hay.
 We vaccinate with CD&T annually, which is approximately one month prior to kidding.
 These ladies & gents are well taken care of and WOW are they extremely fussy eaters!
 I am sure you have heard of the phrase 'goats will eat anything', right?
 Totally incorrect.. goats will TASTE everything, but they will not actually eat everything!